Quantized Compressed Sensing with Score-based Generative Models: Experiments

 \textbf{Datasets}: Three popular datasets are considered: MNIST \citep{mnist_dataset} , Cifar-10 \citep{krizhevsky2009learning}, and CelebA \citep{liu2015faceattributes}, and the high-resolution Flickr Faces High Quality (FFHQ) \citep{karras2018progressive}.
 MNIST \citep{mnist_dataset} are grayscale images of size $28\times 28$ pixels so that the input dimension for MNIST is $N=28\times 28=784$ per image.
 Cifar-10 \citep{krizhevsky2009learning} consists of natural RGB images of size $32\times 32$ pixels, resulting in $N=32\times 32\times3=3072$ inputs per image.
 For CelebA dataset \citep{liu2015faceattributes}, we cropped each face image to a $64\times 64$ RGB image, resulting in $N=64\times 64\times3=12288$ inputs per image.
 The FFHQ are high-resolution RGB images of size $256\times 256$, so that $N=256\times 256\times3=196608$ per image.
 Note that to evaluate the out-of-distribution (OOD) performance, we also cropped FFHQ to size $64\times 64$, as OOD samples for CelebA.
 All images are normalized to range $[0,1]$.

 \textbf{QCS-SGM}: Regarding the SGM models, we adopt the popular NCSNv2 \citep{song2020improved} in all cases.
 Specifically, for MNIST, we train a NCSNv2 \citep{song2020improved} model on the MNIST training dataset with a similar training set up as Cifar10 in \citet{song2020improved}, while we directly use the for Cifar-10, and CelebA, and FFHQ, which are available in this \href{https://drive.google.com/drive/folders/1217uhIvLg9ZrYNKOR3XTRFSurt4miQrd}{Link}.
 Therefore, the prior score can be estimated using these pre-trained NCSNv2 models.
 After observing the quantized measurements as (\ref{quantized model}), we can infer the original $\bf{x}$ by posterior sampling via QCS-SGM in Algorithm \ref{posterior-sampling-algorithm}.
 It is important to note that, \textit{we select images $\bf{x}$ that are unseen by the pre-traineirec SGM models}.
-For details of the experimental setting, please refer to Appendix \ref{appendix:experiments-setting}. \textit{The code is available at \url{https://github.com/mengxiangming/QCS-SGM}}.
+For details of the experimental setting, please refer to Appendix \ref{appendix:experiments-setting}.
+We have submitted the code in the supplementary material and will release it upon acceptance.